lowcodeunit/public-web-docs/docs/guides/applications/routes.md

 ## Route Filters

 Filters are applied during routing to further determine which routes are used to handle a request.
+Filter values can be any valid RegEx.
+A route filter must define a path filter, and additionally the other filter types to route the request at an application.

+### Path Filters

+Path filters allow you to target the incoming path of a request, and are used with all types of processors.
+A path filter is required for every route filter definition.

 ### Query String Filters